 The American Saddlebred Horse & Breeders Association (ASHBA) offers Sport Horse High Point Awards for horses registered with the ASHBA or with the Half-American Saddlebred Registry (HASRA).

 Sport Horse Professionals

-The Sport Horse Committee of the American Saddlebred Registry (ASR), in conjunction with the ASHA's Charter Club Council, is proud to announce an initiative to identify professionals who are interested and available for assistance in evaluating American Saddlebreds and Half American Saddlebreds for the Sport Horse discipline.
+The Sport Horse Committee of the American Saddlebred Horse and Breeders Association (ASHBA), in conjunction with the Charter Club Council, is proud to announce an initiative to identify professionals who are interested and available for assistance in evaluating American Saddlebreds and Half American Saddlebreds for the Sport Horse discipline.
 Along with identification of sport horses, marketing those individuals is also a major part of this committee.
 Training, coaching, and instructing by these individuals is a key component to the industry as well.

 How to Get Involved

-The individuals on this list have provided their contact information to the American Saddlebred Registry.
+The individuals on this list have provided their contact information to the American Saddlebred Horse and Breeders Association (ASHBA).
 Those interested in purchasing, evaluating or training an American Saddlebred for participation in the Sport Horse Disciplines may contact them directly to enlist their services.
 The list is divided by State and includes the discipline(s) that individuals have indicated they would like listed with their contact information.
 The information is listed merely as a service to those interested in the use of the American Saddlebred in the Sport Horse Disciplines.

 Please complete the form if you would like to have your name added to this list.

 Annual Convention 2017 in New Orleans (PowerPoint file).
 Please be patient, the PowerPoint is large to download.